laxuanlinh/thoughtmachine/vault_core.md

     - get_permitted_denominations: get a list of permitted denominations for the account

 ## Hot Path and Non Hot Path
-- When a posting is made to a ledger, hook pre_posting_hook and post_posting_hook execute prior and after it's appended to the ledger.
+- When a posting is made to a ledger, hook `pre_posting_hook` and `post_posting_hook` execute prior and after it's appended to the ledger.
-- The pre_posting_hook -> ledger is considered Hot Path as it can reject the posting while the path from post_posting_hook -> ledger is considered Non Hot Path.
+- The `pre_posting_hook` -> ledger is considered Hot Path as it can reject the posting while the path from `post_posting_hook` -> ledger is considered Non Hot Path.
-- Each hook can have different performance implication, for pre_posting_hook, the payment providers always expect the payment to be accepted or rejected within a few seconds so it has to be performant, so it's recommended for this hook to have limited data access and only perform a simple balance check.
+- Each hook can have different performance implication, for `pre_posting_hook`, the payment providers always expect the payment to be accepted or rejected within a few seconds so it has to be performant, so it's recommended for this hook to have limited data access and only perform a simple balance check.
 - All other hooks are Non Hot Path

+## Hook Directives
+- A hook can return some outputs, rejections or `Hook Directives`
+- `Hook Directives` are actions returned by the hook functions
+- `Hook directives` can make more postings, modify account state or trigger account notification

 ## Basic Smart Contract structure
 - At the top of a Smart Contract is imports